Author Guideliness

 1. General Structure

-The paper should contain an introduction, literature review, method, result and discussion, and conclusion.
-The editors of the Journal of Islamic Economics and Finance Studies are allowed to make any changes to the submitted articles' format before publication to ensure the consistency of all published articles without changing the content of the articles.
+The paper should contain an introduction, literature review, method, results, discussion, and conclusion.
+The editors of the Journal of Islamic Economics and Finance Studies may make any formatting changes to submitted articles before publication to ensure consistency across all published articles without altering their content.

 2. Title

-The title of the article should be brief, clear, and informative which identifies the content.
-It also should be not more than 12 words while each word of the title must be capitalized.
+The title of the article should be brief, clear, and informative, and it should identify the content.
+It should also be no more than 12 words, while each word of the title must be capitalized.

 3. Author and Affiliation Name

-All submitted papers should be completed in the author/s’ full name without any academic title.
-And it should be accompanied by the author/s’ institutions, city and country of affiliation location, and email addresses.
+All submitted papers should be completed in the author/s' full name without any academic title.
+And it should be accompanied by the author/s' institutions, city, and country of affiliation, and E-mail addresses.

 4. Abstract

 The abstract should be in one paragraph, written in both English and Indonesian (for Indonesian author/s), and not more than 200 words.
-It should contain background, purpose, method, result, and implication with no references cited.
+It should include a background, purpose, method, results, and implications, with no references cited.

 5. Keywords